 Using the Social Value Ratio to calculate a Value Score (0-5)

 - Next, the Social Value Ratio is converted into a percentage score to show how much Social Value is being offered relative to the bidder’s Tendered Price.

 - Lastly, the Value Score is assigned by comparing the Social Value Ratio to the Social Value Target for the contract which is to achieve 50p of Social Value for every £1 spend:

-Bidders are required to provide a Supporting Statement detailing how they intend to deliver the Social Value offered within the "ECC TOMs Social Value Calculator" submission.
+Q1B.
+Supporting Statement: Please provide a Supporting Statement detailing how you intend to deliver the Social Value offered within your "ECC TOMs Social Value Calculator" submission.

 The assessment of the bidder’s Supporting Statement contributes to the evaluation of the commercial value offered to ECC, by evaluating the quality of the solution and delivery plan submitted by the supplier to achieve the Social Value offered in their bid.

 Must relate to the ECC TOMs Calculator submission and be relevant and proportionate to the subject matter of the contract, including the rationale for the units offered against the measures.

 Must provide detail on how the Social Value commitments for each Measure will be delivered within the boundaries of Essex County Council and are attributable to the performance of this contract only.